“You know what I love about Valentine’s Day?”

 * * * *

 It’s two weeks since Valentine’s Day.
 Since we sat at the bar and he joked about people proposing and we sat in the patisserie and he proposed.
-I’ve packed a lifetime of passion in these fourteen days.
-Yet things haven’t changed as much as you’d think.
+I have packed a lifetime of passion in these fourteen days.
+Yet things have not changed as much as you would think.
 Yes, the sex.
 The glorious, varied sex.
 In, and out of, bed.
 I love to taste him and he loves to taste me.
 At times I think he prefers eating me out more than fucking me.
 But much as I love giving him head, it is nothing compared to when he is inside me.
-And the future.

 The guy we always see at the patisserie congratulates us, lowering his voice to say he’d seen what happened when we were last there and wondered whether I’d say “yes.”
 Cheesecake, cappuccino, and espresso on the house.